Rita Coolidge: Later career

 In 1992, Coolidge sang joint lead vocals with Roger Waters on the title track of his album Amused to Death.

-She also was among the first hosts on VH1, a U.S. cable network.
-In 2006, she recorded a standards album, And So Is Love.
+She also was among the first hosts on VH1, a US cable network.
+In 2006, she recorded a standards album, And So Is Love, with artwork by Clifford Bailey.

 Walela

 In 1997, Coolidge was one of the founding members of Walela, a Native American music trio, that also included her sister Priscilla and Priscilla's daughter Laura Satterfield.
 The trio released studio albums in 1997 (Walela) and 2000 (Unbearable Love), a live album and DVD (Live in Concert) in 2004 and a compilation album (The Best of Walela) in 2007.

-Walela means hummingbird in Cherokee.
-Coolidge considered this group important, not only in honoring her Cherokee ancestors but also in bringing their culture to others.
+Walela means "hummingbird" in the Cherokee language.
 The trio performed at the 1996 Summer Olympics in Atlanta.

 Books

 Her autobiography, Delta Lady: A Memoir, was published in April 2016.

 Personal life

+Coolidge had lived in Fallbrook, California, where she painted and exhibited her artwork until 2017.